JML-Sites/service/README.md

  - Plant & tree nursery work

 ## But wait, there's more!
+ **Jesse can also:**
- - Petsitting
+ - Petsit
- - Housesitting
+ - Housesit
- - Photography
+ - Do photography
- - Computer or technical problems
+ - Fix most computer or technical problems
- - Setting up a simple website, like the one you're reading!
+ - Set up a simple website, like the one you're reading!

 ## If your job isn't listed above, still feel free to contact below!

 **You can find my contacts right [here](https://jml-sites.github.io/service/contact)!**
+**If you would like to see examples of my work or photos of me working, click [here](https://jml-sites.github.io/service/photos)!**